JKRhb/draft-coap-mud/draft-romann-mud-constrained.md

 This MUD file MUST describe the device the URL was retrieved from or is referring to within a list of CoRE links.

 {{!RFC7252}} registers one IPv4 and one IPv6 address each for the purpose of CoAP multicast.
-In addition to these already existing "All CoAP Nodes" multicast addresses, this document defines additional "All MUD CoAP Nodes" multicast addresses that can be used to address only the subset of CoAP Nodes that support MUD.
+In addition to these already existing "All CoAP Nodes" multicast addresses, this document defines an additional "All MUD CoAP Nodes" IPv6 multicast addresses that can be used to address only the subset of CoAP Nodes that support MUD.
 If a device exposes a MUD URL via CoAP, it SHOULD join the respective multicast groups for the IP versions it supports.
+Lastly, this document also defines an additional "All MUD Receivers" IPv6 multicast address that can be used by Things to interact with MUD receivers in their vicinity.

 ### CoRE Link Format and CoRE Resource Directories